redtexts/texts/laguerresociale_1978_question_state.md

 "natural regrouping of workers in the process of production".

 This perspective had some merit in the past, but today all that can be established by it is a generalised self-management.
-Councillism also contributed to a vision of communism as a great democratic reorganisation, in which first a minority (however numerous) of workers participated, and then the whole of society, in "communism realised".
+Councilism also contributed to a vision of communism as a great democratic reorganisation, in which first a minority (however numerous) of workers participated, and then the whole of society, in "communism realised".